 - a.
 Underlying Securities: Common stocks of the Company. - b.
 Exchange Period: The bonds are exchangeable at any time on or after April 7, 2021 and prior to January 6, 2024 into common stocks of the Company. - c.
 Conversion Price and Adjustment: The conversion price was originally NT\$155.8 per share.
 The conversion price will be subject to adjustments upon the occurrence of certain events set out in the indenture.
-The conversion price as of December 31, 2022 was NT\$142.4 per share. - d.
+The conversion price as of December 31, 2023 was NT\$141.0 per share. - d.
 Redemption on the Maturity Date: On the maturity date, the Company will redeem the bonds that remain outstanding at the principal amount.

-The bonds already converted amounted to both NT\$9,900 thousand as at December 31, 2022 and 2021.
+The bonds already converted amounted to NT\$10,000 thousand and NT\$9,900 thousand as at December 31, 2023 and 2022, respectively.